French Court Acquits Air France, Airbus Over 2009 Rio-Paris Crash - UrduPoint

 Throughout the trial, representatives of Airbus and Air France maintained the companies were not guilty of criminal wrongdoing.

-Their lawyers demanded acquittal, describing this as a "difficult decision from a human point of view, but technically and legally justified".
+Their lawyers demanded acquittal, describing it as a "difficult decision from a human point of view, but technically and legally justified".

 Air France "takes note of the judgement", the company said in a statement after the verdict.